alphagov/gds-sso/README.md

 end
 ```

-If you want to allow access to everyone with an active signon account, use `authenticate_user!`.
+If you want to allow access to everyone with an active Signon account, use `authenticate_user!`.

 ```ruby
 class ApplicationController < ActionController::Base